yegor256/blog/_drafts/_factory.md

 Let's analyze the reasoning and see why it's wrong, from an object-oriented point of view.

-This is a class with a primary and two secondary constructors:
+This is a class with one primary and two secondary constructors:

 {% highlight java %}
 class Color {